theindigamer/theindigamer.github.io/_posts/2017-09-16-fact-checking-a-spirited-away-fan-theory.md

 - hayao miyazaki
 ---

+**Clarification (2017/13/10):** This post is intended as a discussion of the _subtext_ of the movie, not as creative interpretation.
+By subtext, I mean an interpretation where all the points made are supported by evidence in the text/in the appropriate historical context of the text.

+I have lightly edited the article to avoid coming across as overly haughty, the rest is as is.

+---

 Today morning, while browsing my Facebook feed, I bumped across an image shared via 9gag stating a fan theory regarding Studio Ghibli's _Spirited Away_ (2001).
 While the image I saw is located [here](https://9gag.com/gag/aRgKKq7), I've copied the text below -- in case the link dies any time soon.

 > I've always wondered why the symbol "ゆ" (said "yu") was on the door to the bath house.
 I asked my Japanese teacher, and he wasn't too sure so I did a little research.